sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

  * There is a Tully's in the HUB.
 Ambience is not great but the whole building has UW wifi
  * In the basement of the Art Building there is a coffee shop (Parnassus).
 No wifi but nice environment. http://www.washington.edu/home/maps/northcentral.html?art
 == Coffee Off Campus ==
  * The Allegro: On 42nd in the alley between University Ave and 15th (the alley is by Magus books, there is a church nearby).
 Free wifi, good coffee, and nice environment.
-Open till 10:30.  http://seattle.wifimug.org/index.cgi?CafeAllegro
+Fairly large number of outlets Open till 10:30. http://seattle.wifimug.org/index.cgi?CafeAllegro
  * The Sureshot: At 45th and the Ave.
-Free Wifi. nice place.
+Free Wifi.
+One might say it sometimes has an edgier crowd.
 7am-midnight. http://seattle.wifimug.org/index.cgi?Sureshot
  * University Zoka: North of the University Village.
 Free wifi and lots of outlets.
 6am-midnight http://seattle.wifimug.org/index.cgi?UniversityZoka
  * There are a multitude of chain coffee shops Starbucks/Tully's along the ave and in the university village.
 The starbucks in the University Village deserves mention as it is open till 3am.
  * Solstice: On the ave between 41st and 42nd.
 Notable because they serve coffee, tea, and beer.
 No wifi (or very weak).  http://www.cafesolstice.com